SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 ~~~~~~~~~~~~~
 A frequent source of errors for web-sites is broken links or missing pages
 behind links.
 Testing involves clicking each link
 and verifying the expected page.
-If static links are infrequently changed then manual tseting
+If static links are infrequently changed then manual testing
 may be sufficient.
-However if your web designers frequently alter links, or if files are occassionally
+However if your web designers frequently alter links, or if files are occasionally
 relocated, link tests should be automated.